Skip to main content

 • “Fun factory simulator with a unique shrinking mechanic that encourages optimization without resulting in sprawling networks you have to manage.”

-• “The upgrades seemed unpredictable, making me feel like after every major level, I wanted to rebuild everything as they were just not optimized.”
+• “The upgrades seemed unpredictable, thus I felt that after every major level I wanted to rebuild everything as they were just optimized.
+I feel a skill tree would help.”

 • “Do you like optimization games, but don't want to have 20 wiki tabs open just to play the game?”